Claire

 Biennale Architettura 2025

 Assistant Curator to Dr. Carlo Ratti for the 2025 Venice Architecture Biennale, leading the integration of 300 participations in the world’s largest architecture exhibition in Venice, Italy.
-Contributions include theme and concept development, oversight of all communications with participants, management of curatorial process from selection to construction, and followthrough of research and public events post-opening.
+Led theme and concept development, oversight of all communications with participants, management of curatorial process from selection to construction, and followthrough of research and public events post-opening.
+Projects represented over 1M EUR in public funding and over 10M EUR in private fundraising.

 curatorial statement